-Patients staying in the hospital work closely with our staff at Washington Health System Inpatient and Acute Rehabilitation Services.
+Patients staying in the hospital work closely with our staff at UPMC Washington Inpatient and Acute Rehabilitation Services.
 Our team consists of physicians, licensed physical therapists, occupational therapists, speech language pathologists rehabilitation nurses, case managers, social services, and discharge planners.
 Together, they work to assist, motivate, educate and encourage patients to reach their fullest potential following illness, surgery and injury.
 They also work collaboratively with the entire healthcare team to problem solve with patients and their families by simulating various activities in a safe, controlled environment during their hospital stay.

 We focus on the whole person to maintain patients’ overall health and wellness.
 At the same time, treatment is individualized to meet the needs of each patient and provide the highest level of care and to prepare patients for successful discharge from the inpatient hospital setting.

-WHS Rehabilitation Services – Washington
+UPMC Washington Rehabilitation Services – Washington

 155 Wilson Ave, Washington, PA